Chuck-Tsui/Flights-Management-System/flighttest/README.md

                 1. Copy and past the Search by name pathURL 'https://comps381f-project.render.com/api/flights/flightnumber'
                 2. The system will redirect to RESTful Search Result page and show the result.
 				3. Select the flight object that correponds to the flight number you want.
-                4. Click 'Home' button return to homepage or search other object with different flight numbers.
+                4. Click 'Back to Home' button return to homepage or search other object with different flight numbers.

             Search by Airline:
                 1. Copy and past the Search by name pathURL 'https://comps381f-project.render.com/api/flights/airline'
                 2. The system will redirect to RESTful Search Result page and show the result.
 				3. Select the flight object that correponds to the airline you want.
-                4. Click 'Home' button return to homepage or search other object with different airlines.
+                4. Click 'Back to Home' button return to homepage or search other object with different airlines.

 			Search by Destination:
                 1. Copy and past the Search by name pathURL 'https://comps381f-project.render.com/api/flights/destination'
                 2. The system will redirect to RESTful Search Result page and show the result.
 				3. Select the flight object that correponds to the destination you want.
-                4. Click 'Home' button return to homepage or search other object with different destinations.
+                4. Click 'Back to Home' button return to homepage or search other object with different destinations.

 			Search by Status:
                 1. Copy and past the Search by name pathURL 'https://comps381f-project.render.com/api/flights/status'